I am an astronomer at the

 such as water) and whether they naturally evolve as part of

-I also work as the James Webb Space Telescope Deputy Project Scientist at STScI.
+I also work as a James Webb Space Telescope Project Scientist at STScI.
 JWST is the scientific successor to the Hubble Space Telescope and the Spitzer Space Telescope.
-As the largest telescope ever put unto space, it is expected to spot the most distant galaxies in the Universe, dust and molecular gas around young stars in the process of making their own planetary systems, and, not least, to characterize the atmospheres of exoplanets.
+As the largest optical/infrared telescope ever put into space, it is expected to spot the most distant galaxies in the Universe, dust and molecular gas around young stars in the process of making their own planetary systems, and, not least, to characterize the atmospheres of exoplanets.

 I study the formation of planets in around young stars.
 The aim is to understand